-(f) Costs incurred or expenditures made by the Contractor, as directed, approved or ratified by the Contracting Officer and not unallowable under any other provisions of this contract.

-II.
-ITEMS OF UNALLOWABLE COSTS:

-- (a) Premium Pay for wearing radiation-measuring devices for Laboratory and all-tier cost-type subcontract employees. - (b) In accordance with DEAR 970 home office expenses are unallowable, unless approved by the Contracting Officer (CO).
-The contractor is allowed to submit a home office expense proposal in accordance with DEAR 970.3102-3-70.
-Said proposal cannot exceed \$2,500,000 in any fiscal year.
-Upon HCA and CO approval home office expenses will be allowable.
+- (f) Costs incurred or expenditures made by the Contractor, as directed, approved or ratified by the Contracting Officer and not unallowable under any other provisions of this contract. - II.
+ITEMS OF UNALLOWABLE COSTS: - (a) Premium Pay for wearing radiation-measuring devices for Laboratory and all-tier cost-type subcontract employees. - (b) Home office expenses, whether direct or indirect, relating to activities of the Contractor, except as otherwise specifically agreed to in writing by the Contracting Officer.

-H.4A - FACILITIES CAPITAL COST OF MONEY
+CLAUSE H.4A - FACILITIES CAPITAL COST OF MONEY